DRojasLey/simple-gallery-generator/README.md

 * Images copying and import created
 * Basic HTML, CSS and JS templates for the gallery created
 * Fixed bugs:
-    * double gallery added on path when importing
+    * double gallery entry added on path when importing images
-    * double point added on thumbnail file creation
+    * double dot added on thumbnail file creation
-* File index.html ranemd to gallery.html to better reflect the package functionality
+* File index.html renamed to gallery.html to better reflect the package functionality
 * Removed delete imageIndex.json call from the copying images function, to avoid conflicts

 ### v0.4.0: